Internal Tools Development

 Common internal tool types

-Most custom internal tools fall into a small number of categories.
-The business problem each solves is distinct, but the architecture patterns overlap significantly.
+Most custom internal tools fall into eight or so categories.
+The business problem each solves is distinct, but the architecture underneath (records, roles, workflow, reporting) is largely shared.

 CRM / client records

 Customer information scattered across email, spreadsheets, and people's heads.
 No single view of a client's history, preferences, or status.
 Replaces spreadsheets, Outlook contacts, sticky notes, and tribal knowledge.
-We cover the architecture of these systems in depth on our custom CRM page.
+Custom CRM development gives you a record shaped to your sales process: we cover the architecture in depth on our custom CRM page.

 Operational dashboard